milhamhidayat/go-api-starter/README.md

 # go-api-starter
-Go API starter to create API
+Go API starter to create API.
+It's suitable for complex project.
+NOT SUITABLE for simple project.

 - Directory list